mse150s20/p2-kinetics/README.md

 # How to Use This Code
 To use this code you must be in the directory that contains the code.
 Type "$ python kinetics.pyi " + the path to the file that contains the data.

+# Example of how to use this code
+$ cd p2-kinetics/
+$ python kinetics.py Data/idaho_infections.csv
+A plot will appear if everything is working correctly.

 # Figures Showing Our Code Output Here